 Provided by VBF by email to registered conference attendees

 March 13, 2020

-I want you to know that VBF is taking all necessary precautions to ensure the health and safety of attendees in light of concerns about COVID-19, commonly known as the coronavirus.
+VBF is taking all necessary precautions to ensure the health and safety of attendees in light of concerns about COVID-19, commonly known as the coronavirus.
 We are following recommendations from the NYS Department of Health, Centers for Disease Control, US Department of Health and Human Services and the World Health Organization regarding recommendations for large gatherings, closely monitoring developments and staying abreast of updates.

 Here’s how we are preparing:

 We are prepared to respond if something in NYC or at the Lenox Hill Hospital interferes with our plans for the conference.
 No one can predict that far ahead but we are encouraged that the outbreaks in China are decreasing.
 We would all like to get back to our “pre” virus lives.